th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/_index.md

 The following actions will be needed:

-1. Install Software for interaction with th2 components
+1. Install Software for interaction with the th2 components;
-2. Create environment to run tests inside it
+2. Create environment to run tests inside it;
-3. Run script to test your system for vulnerables
+3. Run script to test your system for vulnerabilities.

 <recommendations :items="children"></recommendations>